In the clip above, Aussie discount retailer Best&Less hosted a pop up store in a Sydney shopping mall.

 No, you're not always successful by conventional measures, but that's okay because you're not someone who sets too much store by what the average person thinks'.

-One of the tricks with sophisticated mass marketing therefore, is to address people as though they are different by finding those things that make us the same.
+One of the ways sophisticated mass marketing works by addressing people as though they are different by finding those things that make us the same.

 And of course, the vast majority of consumers don’t perceive brands in a category as particularly unique or different, despite the fact that the idea of differentiation still prevails.